Birational invariance in logarithmic Gromov-Witten theory

 \begin{corollary} Let $F_\sigma$ be the set of faces of $\sigma$, partially ordered by inclusion.
 Then the category of \'etale sheaves on $\cA_\sigma$ may be identified with the category of presheaves on $F_\sigma$. \end{corollary} \begin{proof} We may identify the elements of $F_\sigma$ with the strata of $\cA_\sigma$.
-Under this identification, inclusion of faces corresponds to generization.
-We now apply the standard description of sheaves that are constructible with respect to a fixed stratification. \end{proof}
+Under this identification, inclusion of faces corresponds to specialization.
+We now apply the standard description of sheaves that are constructible with respect to a fixed stratification (see \cite[Th\'eor\`eme~9.5.4]{sga4-IV} for the case of two strata; the general case is an immediate induction). \end{proof}

 \begin{corollary} Let $z$ be the unique closed point of $\cA_\sigma$.
 If $\cY \rightarrow \cA_\sigma$ is \'etale and representable then the restriction map

 is a bijection. \end{corollary} \begin{proof} Under the identification from the last corollary, $\cA_\sigma$ itself corresponds to the presheaf with constant value a singleton.
 Therefore $\Gamma(\cA_\sigma, \cY)$ is determined by its value on the initial object of the category $F_\sigma$, which corresponds to the closed stratum of $\cA_\sigma$. \end{proof}